Samsung/tizen-docs/docs/application/tizen-studio/extension-sdk/vmax.md

 The VMAX Tizen SDK is designed to help you integrate Ads and fast track your way to monetizing your Tizen applications.
 It provides you with various mechanisms to request for Ads in your application.

 It is  very lightweight, modular & feature-rich SDK.
-The VMAX™ SDK delivers highest yield ads for app publishers from Ad mediation partner, Programmatic, direct deals & Agencies.
+The VMAX&trade; SDK delivers highest yield ads for app publishers from Ad mediation partner, Programmatic, direct deals & Agencies.

 The SDK has simple & fully-managed Ad request methods.Our SDK lets you quickly and easily integrate with multiple ad partners.